The Mermaid Lodge

-Tom use to be married to a very wonderful woman and dear, dear friend of mine.
-Patty and I knew each other for many years even though we lived miles apart.
+Tom was married to a very wonderful woman and dear, dear friend of mine.
+Patty and I knew each other for many years, even though we lived miles apart.
 Patty was great friends with my mother, Grand Mary.
-Patty and Grand Mary shared many interests including sewing and homemaking.
+Patty and Grand Mary shared many interests, including sewing and homemaking.
 They often spent mornings together as Patty would bring over biscuits and Grand Mary would have the coffee waiting for her.

 Patty battled cancer for many years and Grand Mary was by her side each step of the way.

 In 2004, I moved to NC from WA state to be closer to Grand Mary in her elder years.
 At this time our family had 2 very young rambunctious dogs, Rusty and Toski.
 Since Grand Mary was coming to live with us, we had to make the very hard decision to find Rusty a new home as we were afraid that as the two dogs played so rough together, they might knock her down.